tonybbb2/SmallProject/README.md

 # SmallProject

--- I will making a fun small website, using all my knowledge so far :)
+I will making a fun small website, using all my knowledge so far :)

+that includes :

+-- fetching, using an API.
+-- DOM manipulation.
+-- bulma framework.

+&& more